A Beginner's Introduction to Understanding Protected Trees

 What happens if I conduct work on a protected tree without permission?

-If you work on a tree that is protected without the appropriate authorizations, you could be subject to massive fines or even prison.
+If you work on a tree that is protected without the appropriate permits, you could be facing significant fines, and possibly even jail time.

-Can I contest a TPO and/or preservation order?
+Can I appeal to a TPO or preservation order?

 Can I cut down a tree that is protected tree?